 Private Equity Salaries in Dubai

-Banking and Financial industry in UAE have been maintaining upward trend since 2013.
+The banking and finance industry in the UAE has been maintaining an upward trend since 2013.
 In 2013, many banks and financial institutions concentrated on corporate governance to protect themselves from regulators; still, there are some serious growth indicators.
-For example, in 2013-14, Dubai Financial Market General Index had increased 78.1%.
+For example, in 2013-14, the Dubai Financial Market General Index had increased by 78.1%.

 In 2014, according to Morgan McKinley’s report, the basic salary in UAE would increase by 6-8% as there was an increase in the cost of living and rising rents.
 Let’s have a look at the gross salaries of private equity professionals in UAE –

-As you can see that more you grow in experience, your salary also increases proportionately.
+As you can see, the more you grow in experience, your salary also increases proportionately.
 As an Analyst, you will earn around AED 18,000 to 25,000.
 And as you grow more, you will eventually hit the sweet-spot of AED 130,000 to 150,000 per month.

-Now, let’s look at the salary of private equity professionals in the year 2016 and then we will compare between the data given in 2014 and in 2016 –
+Now, let’s look at the salary of private equity professionals in the year 2016, and then we will compare the data given in 2014 and in 2016 –

 Private Equity in Dubai – Exit opportunities